In this Article...quick links

 Good Planning And Plenty Of Preparation Will Go A Long Way

 There are a number of different challenges that you’ll be faced with when planning a presentation, but a great place to start is with your audience – after all, they’ll be the ones listening to you speak.
 Part of good preparation is to understand thoroughly who you’ll be speaking to on the day, and why.
-Think about your audience carefully, and try to answer the following questions:
+For example, a presentation to your senior executive board will open a lot differently to a presentation to a group of new trainees.
+So think about your audience carefully, and try to answer the following questions:

 - Where are they now?
 How much do they know already?
 What are their challenges?
 How do they feel about the subject?